Takata air bags claim another life after Arizona crash

 “This is a critical reminder of the serious nature of the Takata airbag recall and serves as an important call to action,” NHTSA said in a statement Friday.
 The agency urged owners to check for open recalls by keying in their 17-digit vehicle identification number into the NHTSA website, www.nhtsa.gov/recalls .

-The owner of the Honda in the crash purchased the Civic used less than three months before the death.
+The owner of the Civic, identified by Arizona officials as Ortega, purchased the Civic used less than three months before the death.
 But there is no federal requirement that used car sellers have the cars repaired or inform buyers of any unrepaired recall problems.
 Honda said it did not know the car had been sold until recently.

 Honda said the death was first reported to the U.S. National Highway Traffic Safety Administration on March 11 of this year.
 The safety agency notified Honda on March 14, and it inspected the car with Honda on Friday and determined that the inflator was blown apart in the crash.
 “The rupture was confirmed at this inspection, and we announced the findings the same day,” Honda spokesman Chris Martin said.